konduruvenu/Basics-HTML-CSS/README.md

 # Basics-HTML-CSS
-Done a project on the foundations of HTML and CSS
+Done a basic project on the foundations of HTML and CSS